 Grilled fish coated with yummy spices, filled into a soft flour tortilla, topped with mangoes AND peaches?
 Errr hello.
 YES, PLEASE!

 I have a thing for mangoes.
 When I was young, my parents planted a mango tree in our backyard.
 Along with a coconut tree, a guava tree, and a banana tree.
 They like fruit trees.
 A lot.
 But mango was my favorite, and has been ever since.

 When we moved to Austin, I was surprised by the quality of the mangoes at our regular HEB grocery stores.
-I have since bought more mangos than our household needs almost every single week!
+I have since bought more mangos than our household needs almost every single week.
 Obsessive much?
 It’s the first time since my childhood days in Penang that I am encountering mangoes that taste as sweet and juicy as the ones from our backyard.
 And yes, it is bringing me much, much joy.

 Trust me when I tell you it is every bit as good as it looks.
 I wish you could taste it through your screen!
 (How’s that for a futuristic device?)

 The best part is, it is simple, healthy and looks more complicated than it really is.
 Try it, and tell me what you think in the comments below!

 Crispy and flavorful pan-fried tilapia wrapped in warm flour tortilla garnished with fresh, sweet mango and peach salsa.

 - 6-8 cloves garlic minced

 - 1 tbsp paprika